David Lange: Political career

 Lange joined the Labour Party in 1963, and helped in the campaigns of Phil Amos in 1963 and Norman Douglas in 1966.
 In 1974 his cousin Michael Bassett suggested that Lange should stand on the Labour ticket for the Auckland City Council.
 The Council was dominated by conservative interests and the only Labour candidates elected were Jim Anderton and Catherine Tizard; Lange was "...halfway down the field .... which was better than I expected."
-Lange's father Roy, who was a doctor at Otahuhu, had delivered Bassett.
+Lange's father Roy, who was a doctor at Ōtāhuhu, had delivered Bassett.
 The two would later have strong disagreements, prompting Lange to remark, "My father had delivered him, and it became plain in later days that he must have dropped him."

 Lange then stood for Labour in Hobson in 1975, and came third.
 In 1977 he entered the race for the Labour nomination in a by-election for the safer seat of Mangere.
 He saw off more experienced candidates (some of whom were former MPs) to win the Labour candidacy.
 He won the Mangere by-election, retaining the area for Labour.

 Lange then represented Mangere, a working-class Auckland electorate with a large Māori population, in the New Zealand Parliament.
 On becoming an MP, Lange quickly made an impression in the House as a debater, a wit, and the scourge of Prime Minister Robert Muldoon.
 In his maiden speech, he suggested that New Zealand children had fewer rights than animals received under the Animals Protection Act 1960, and complained of "appalling" rail service from Auckland to Mangere.